DSAutomations/dockerhass-docs/DockerHASS-docs.md

 * [portainer/portainer](https://hub.docker.com/r/portainer/portainer)
 * [nginx](https://hub.docker.com/_/nginx)
 ### Tags
 To get the desired version of a container, you may need to append a tag to it.
-The standars syntax
+The standard syntax is *`imagename:tag`*

 # Volumes